LINGLI97/OPST/README.md

 The input size: 8
 Terminate_label (2 * n + 1) $ = 17
 Runtime only for OPST construction  = 0.000157 s.
-Runtime only used for mining  2-closed time1 order-preserving 2-frequent patterns: 2e-05 s.
-Runtime only used for mining 2-closed order-preserving 2-frequent patterns: 3.4e-05 s.
+Runtime only used for mining closed order-preserving 2-frequent patterns: 3.4e-05 s.
 The number of found closed patterns is 4
 Total runtime for OPST construction and Closed patterns mining : 0.000191 s.
 The max length of patterns:3